MicrosoftDocs/learn/learn-pr/cela-accessibility/intro-to-gaming/includes/2-approach-gameplay.md

 - How do games provide information to players?
 - How do players interpret this information?
-- How do players act upon this information for successful game play?
+- How do players act upon this information for successful gameplay?

 In this unit, you're introduced to basic gaming and disability concepts.
-You'll also learn how to assess the game play process within the context of accessibility.
+You'll also learn how to assess the gameplay process within the context of accessibility.
 You'll increase your understanding of how specific game elements or mechanics can introduce inaccessible experiences for players.

 ## How are games played?